 - Help us health screen your children for flu-like symptoms by taking their temperature BEFORE you come to campus.
 We will be taking their temperatures at the car or the gate and asking pre-screen questions of every parent during drop-off time.
 But you can help by making sure to take your child’s temperature and checking on their health before bringing them to school/camp.

 - All parents dropping off or picking up children or coming to the Montecito campus must wear a mask.
-Al adults are required to wear a mask.
+All adults are required to wear a mask.
 Children under 6 years old are not required to wear a mask, and children over 6 are required to wear a mask.
 Of course, all our staff will be wearing masks at all times while on campus.

 - No parents will be allowed inside our classrooms or inside our offices.
 Please abide by this by either driving through our traffic circle and allowing us to sign you in on our iPads and clipboards (no parents will touch a pen or iPad or clipboard) OR by parking on Grant and walking your child in and stopping at the front gate of your classroom yard.

 Note: If we see that you’re missing a form, we will ask you to go back to your car to complete the missing forms and then come back with the form before you can drop-off your child to their class.
 We will not allow parents to sit on the benches inside our traffic circle area while on campus (except during campus events after following protocols).

-- Montecito is following all cleaning and health/safety protocol according to CDC, County Health and Licensing guidelines and according to our training and information provided by our Medical Analyst and RN (Registered Nurse) Miss Vanessa Albright.Note: You will have a chance to meet Miss Vanessa next Tuesday and Wednesday, and she and Erin are also available to answer questions via email and by phone.
-Montecito’s entire staff has been trained in these protocols by Miss Vanessa.
+- Montecito is following all cleaning and health/safety protocol according to the CDC, County Health and Licensing guidelines and according to our training and information provided by our Medical Analyst and RN (Registered Nurse) Miss Vanessa Albright.
+These protocols include, but are not limited to, the protocols contained in this Handbook and additional cleaning protocols practiced daily and weekly by Montecito’s teaching and janitorial staff.

 Miss Vanessa Albright, RN/Health Advisor